vicswu/Pokemon-Encyclopedia/README.md

 You will be brought to the following page:

+Retrieved information and pokemon sprites from RESTful API (PokeAPI).

 Used Javascript to implement a loading GIF due to the large number of pictures the application must import from PokeAPI.